Table of Contents

-Experimental (or interventional) studies do just that: An experiment.
-They intervene in someone’s life.
-They don’t just ask questions and take measurements – they require a change (preferably just one single change).
+Experimental (or interventional) studies do just that: They intervene in a process or someone’s life to do an experiment.
+They don’t just ask questions and take measurements, they require a change or intervention.

-Even better, have several experimental studies looking at the same thing in a different way, and having similar results to be clear on a cause-effect relationship.
+Even better, when you have several experimental studies looking at the same thing in a different way and having similar results, this makes it pretty clear that there is a cause-effect relationship.

-This where review studies come in.
+This is where review studies come in.
 There are several different types of reviews, including the highest quality systematic reviews.
-What they have in common is that they take several studies, critically evaluate them, and come up with an overview on the topic.
+What they have in common is that they take several studies that try to answer the same question, critically evaluate them, and come up with an overview of the topic.

-PRO TIP: If you search PubMed to research a topic, i.e. you’re not looking for one study in particular, start by filtering out the non-review studies.
-It is easier (and smarter, IMHO) to start your research with a smaller number of higher quality studies that are an overview of the topic you’re looking for.
+PRO TIP: If you search PubMed to research a topic, start with the review studies.
+It is easier (and smarter, IMHO) to start your research with a smaller number of higher-quality studies (like reviews) before diving into clinical trials or observational studies.

 Here’s what it looks like:

-Why TF should we do different kinds of studies?
+Why should we do different kinds of studies?

 Scientific knowledge builds on itself.
-There is a foundation of health knowledge that is based on dozens, if not hundreds, of studies.
+There is a foundation of health knowledge that is based on thousands of studies done over the past few centuries.
 In fact, there may be a bunch of different studies (of all different types) that point in the same direction.
-And that is pretty solid.
+And that is pretty solid evidence.

-So, before we would ever realistically change a health recommendation, many high-quality studies need to be done.
+So, before we would ever really change a health recommendation, many high-quality studies need to be done.
 Then, look at the results of those studies to see if they point to the same conclusion.
-All of that evidence should be weighed to come to a solid conclusion.
+All of that evidence—observational correlations and experimental causations—should be weighed to come to a solid conclusion.